ykCrazee/Discord-Opus-Hook-Guide/Readme.md

 # Discord Opus Audio Hook - Main 2025 Guide

 ## Overview
+**NOTE**

-This is a full walk-through on how to hook Discord’s internal Opus encoder module (`discord_voice.node`) so you can mess with the audio — mute it, distort it, force bitrate to 0, or whatever.
+This is a full walk-through on how hooking to Discord’s internal Opus encoder module (`discord_voice.node`) works so you can mess with the audio — mute it, distort it, force bitrate to 0, or whatever.
 We're gonna locate the encode function, patch it in memory with Frida, and test it live.
+You have to play around with it and add more stuff to it as you choose.

 ## What It Can Do